openaps/AndroidAPSdocs/docs/EN/Module/module.rst

    Additionally, it is equally important to only use original supplies such as inserters, cannulas and insulin containers approved by the manufacturer for use with your pump or CGM.
 Using untested or modified supplies can cause CGM inaccuracy and insulin dosing errors.
 Insulin is highly dangerous when misdosed - please do not play with your life by hacking with your supplies.

    Last not least, you must not take SGLT-2 inhibitors (gliflozins) as they incalculably lower blood sugar levels.
+The combination with a system that lowers basal rates in order to increase BG is especially dangerous as due to the gliflozin this rise in BG might not happen and a dangerous state of lack of insulin can happen.

 Necessary Modules
 =====================